The Winner was Lughano Mwanyambo from Solent University, UK

 All entries to be submitted by a single point of contact from that educational establishment

-Submit to the special Solent email competition address firstname.lastname@example.org by 12.00 (noon) on Thursday 18th July 2019.
+Submit to the special Solent email competition address email@example.com with a copy of the entry to also be sent to firstname.lastname@example.org by 12.00 (noon) on Monday 12 August 2019.

 The point of contact, usually a lecturer (who does not need to be a BCS member), will enter publicly available URLs (YouTube, Twitch, Mixer) representing each entry onto a special website - the details will be sent to the point of contact.